-Be sure to clean them well, but don’t be too rough with the knobs or handle: too much twisting or pushing can damage the metal rod attached to the knobs and you may end up with crooked knobs that are difficult to turn.
+Be sure to clean them thoroughly, but don’t be too rough with the knobs or handle: too much twisting or pushing can damage the metal rod attached to the knobs, and you may end up with crooked knobs that are difficult to turn.

 There is one final part of the toaster oven to clean: the feet.
 If your toaster oven sits on the counter, any countertop spills can make those feet grimy even when your toaster oven is not in use.